Testing and Daily Self-Monitoring

 Blue Cross/Blue Shield TX will continue to cover COVID-19 testing for anyone – with or without symptoms – at 100% through the end of 2020.
 Find locations for COVID-19 testing sites.

-Student Health Services and many clinics have very specific protocols when treating possible COVID-19 patients.
-Students experiencing symptoms should call before going to a clinic or UTA Health Services to receive directions regarding specific protocols.
+On-campus testing is available by appointment only for all UTA students.
+PCR tests, which may be required for students who live abroad and need to travel home, are also available.
+Students should call before going to a clinic or UTA Health Services to receive directions regarding specific protocols.
 UTA students can contact UTA Health Services with concerns during office hours at 817-272-2771.
 Students who are identified by Health Services as being in need of testing will not pay out-of-pocket costs, regardless of whether they have insurance.

 This protocol applies to everyone on campus—all students, staff, faculty, contractors, vendors, suppliers, and visitors—and is critical in minimizing risks to others near you.